 Our luggage is transferred from hotel to hotel throughout the stay except the first and last evenings, as we sleep in huts those nights.

-We leave the mountain hut and heading to Trélechamps hamlet (1 395m).
-After our descent to the hamlet, or path works its way up through a forest of spruce and pine trees to join the stunning belvedere of the Aiguillette des Posettes (2201m).
+We leave the Trélechamps hamlet and take a path which works its way up through a forest of spruce and pine trees to join the stunning belvedere of the Aiguillette des Posettes (2 201m).
 There are stunning, wide panoramic views from here.
 We descend towards the Col des Posettes and make the most of the Vallorcine gondola to rejoin the valley.
-A bus transfer takes us into Switzerland, and Evolène in the Val d’Hérens (1½ hour drive).
+A bus transfer takes us into Switzerland, to the Lac des Dix (about 1h30 driving).
+We sleep at the hotel du Barrage de la Grande Dixence, which used to accomodate the builders of the river dam.
 Night in hotel.

-We leave the hamlet of La Sage and enjoy a pleasant walk up to the Col de Torrent (2916m).
+Quick transfer in the morning to Le Cotter, above the Haudères village.
+We enjoy a pleasant walk up to the Col de Torrent (2 916m).
 The track here passes through a picture postcard backdrop of high-mountain pastures and the Dent Blanche to the Lac de Moiry.
 From here there are stunning views of the Bishorn, Weisshorn, Zinalrothorn and Obergabelhorn.
 We explore the Val d’Anniviers and the extremely pretty village of Grimentz.
 Night in hotel.

 Day 4 : Saint-Luc- Grüben